Wednesday, August 20, 2008

 "That's the building over there, i reckon," says Lorenzo, pointing to a light-coloured smudge atop a distant ridge.
 "No," says Bing the Googlemeister.
 "It's this side of the inlet.
 We get to the top of this ridge, and we should be able to see it."
 We crash onwards and upwards, relentless in our quest for this Japanese doomsday cult compound.
 Up the hill to our right, two large water tanks loom into view.
 We crest the ridge, and as one, we come to a sudden halt.

 "Jesus, Mary and Joseph!" says Dylan.
 There, below us to our left, perched on the edge of the vast ocean, is an enormous, sprawling construction.
 There is no other human habitation for miles around.
 Nothing.
 This sudden, almost alien signal of civilisation is surrounded by glass pods, and oddly angular, curved white surfaces.
 Long strips of white light blink at us in slow pulses.
 It looks like some interplanetary settlement, sprung from the mind of Chris Foss, the cover art designer of Isaac Asimov's 1970s science fiction novels.
 It looks simply as if, as Roland Barthes said of the Citroen DS, it has fallen from the sky.
 We stare at it in stunned silence.
-Is architectural semiotics are totally alien to us.
-It is dark, eerie, and silent.
-Silently crouched upon this remote coastal ridge as if waiting for ... what?
+Its architectural semiotics are totally alien to us.
+It is dark, eerie, and … silent.
+Silently crouched upon this remote coastal ridge as if waiting for … what?

-"Let's go, Hardy Boys," says Martine, grabbing the torch and setting off towards the compound.
+"Let's go, Hardy boys," says Martine, grabbing the torch and setting off towards the compound.
 As we get closer, it begins to look less alien, and takes on the characteristics of a suburban shopping mall.
 Curved concrete.
 Glass domes.
 A white roadway looms, and we scramble down to it, making our way to the large front door, oddly shrouded in darkness.
 We come right up to it.
 I reach out my hands and feel vertical strips of wood, secured to the massive doors.
 Jarrah.
 Smooth.
 I tentatively push and pull at it, but it does not give.
 Martine turns on the torch.

 "Holy Mary, Mother of God!" says Dylan.
 There before us, nailed to the doors, are an immense number of sandals and thongs.
 Nailed singly, not in pairs, to the woodwork.
 A wooden sign hanging from a string says "Welcome."